TheGoose99/Licenta_2022/README.md

  6. In the terminal run "cp .env.example .env";
  7. Open the .env file and make sure the value of DB_DATABASE is the name of the database (example: 'DB_DATABASE=laravel_dblicenta');
  8. Once all these steps have taken place, you can run in two separate terminals "npm run dev" and "php artisan serve";
+ 9. When you open the app, it asks you to generate a key.
+Click to generate the key then refresh the page;
- 9. The project is now fully accesible;
+ 10. The project is now fully accesible;

   VI.
 Used frameworks: